 OFFERING SUMMARY Issuer: Maple Leaf Short Duration 2014-II Flow-Through Limited Partnership (the "Partnership").
-Securities Offered: Class A and Class F National Portfolio Limited Partnership units ("National Class Units") and Class A and Class F Québec Portfolio Limited Partnership units ("Quebec Class Units") - see Offering Memorandum for details.
-Maximum Offering: Maximum Offering - National Class: \$10,000,000 (400,000 National Class Units).
+Securities Offered: Class A and Class F Québec Portfolio Limited Partnership units ("Québec Class Units") and Class A and Class F National Portfolio Limited Partnership units ("National Class Units") - see Offering Memorandum for details.
+Maximum Offering: Maximum Offering - Québec Class: \$5,000,000 (200,000 Québec Class Units).
 Minimum Offering: Minimum Offering: \$250,000 (10,000 National Class Units and/or Québec Class Units).
 Price per Security: \$25.00 per Unit. (\$5,000) Minimum Subscription: 200 Units (\$5,000).
 Additional subscriptions may be made in multiples of 40 Units (\$1,000).
 General Partner: Maple Leaf Short Duration 2014-II Flow-Through Management Corp. (the "General Partner").
 Manager: CADO Investment Fund Management Inc. (the "Manager").
 Investment Manager: T.I.P.
 Wealth Manager Inc. (the "Investment Manager").
-Investment Objective: To provide investors with up to a 100% tax deduction on their investment in a diversified portfolio of flow-through shares of Canadian oil & gas and mineral exploration companies incurring eligible expenditures, with the potential for capital appreciation and/or income, along with liquidity in approximately 1 year.
-Investment Strategy: Liquidity Event: Anticipated on or about September 30, 2015.
-(See "Mutual Fund Rollover" below).
+Investment Objective: To provide investors with up to a 143% tax deduction on their investment in a diversified portfolio of flow-through shares of Canadian oil & gas and mineral exploration companies incurring eligible expenditures principally in the Province of Québec, with the potential for capital appreciation and/ or income, along with liquidity in approximately 1 year.
+Investment Strategy: The Partnership intends to achieve it's investment strategy through fundamental and quantitative research, both at the company and industry level and by purchasing and actively managing a diversified portfolio of Flow-Through Shares of Resource Companies that: (i) are publicly traded on a North American stock exchange; (ii) have proven, experienced and successful management teams; (iii) have strong exploration programs or exploration, development and/or production programs in place; (iv) have shares that represent good value and the potential for capital appreciation or income potential; and (v) meet certain other criteria set out in the Investment Guidelines.
+Liquidity Event: Anticipated on or about September 30, 2015.
+(See "Mutual Fund Rollover" (below).
 Eligibility of Partnership: The Units are not qualified investments for RRSPs, RRIFs, DPSPs, RESPs, RDSPs or TFSAs.
-General Partners Fee: 2% of average Net Asset Value.
+General Partners Fee: None.
+Management's interests are aligned with those of investors as the General Partner has agreed that no management fee will be payable.
+Instead, if the Liquidation Event occurs prior to September 30, 2015, the General Partner will be entitled to 4% of all consideration, including cash, Mutual Fund Shares or other consideration, received in connection with a Liquidity Event (see Offering Memorandum for further details regarding the General Partners's Fee).
 Performance Bonus: The General Partner will be entitled to a performance bonus equal to 20% of the product of (a) the number of Units of that Class outstanding on the Performance Bonus Date; and (b) the amount by which the Net Asset Value per Unit of that Class on the Performance Bonus Date (prior to giving effect to the Performance Bonus) plus the total distributions per Unit over the Performance Bonus Term exceeds \$25.00.
-Selling & Servicing Fee: Class A National Class Units - CDO 141: 6.00% of Unit Price, plus an annual Servicing Fee (calculated and paid quarterly by the Partnership) equal to 1% of the Net Asset Value of Units.
-Class F National Class Units - CDO 142: No Agents' fees or other consideration will be paid in connection with sales of Class F National Class Units.
+Selling & Service Concession: Class A Québec Class Units - CDO 143: 6.00% of Unit Price, plus an annual Servicing Fee (calculated and paid quarterly by the Partnership) equal to 1% of the Net Asset Value of Units.
+Class F Québec Class Units - CDO 144: No Agents' fees or other consideration will be paid in connection with sales of Class F Québec Class Units.
 Expected Closing: When determined by the General Partner.
 Final Closing on or before December 1, 2014.